rajeshsub/tessera/README.md

 collection, zero trackers, zero unnecessary permissions.
 Your secrets stay on your device, encrypted with a key only you hold.

 Tessera is a Roman token used as proof of identity or a pass.
-That is the product thesis: a small token that proves who you are.
+That is the product thesis.
+It is a small token that proves who you are.

 ## Status